 I often use analogies that refer back to high school because those years are so relatable and impactful in regards to the trajectory of a person’s life.
-In fact, a study released by the National Bureau of Economic Research showed that an individuals’ social status in high school has a sizable effect on their earnings as an adult.
+In fact, a study released by the National Bureau of Economic Research showed that an individuals’ social status in high school has a sizable affect on their earnings as an adult.

 The social dynamics of high school students not only have a significant impact on their earning potential as adults—they also play a huge role in the development of their character.

 So, since something that most people would probably perceive as insignificant such as a person’s popularity and personality in high school could have an impact on how much money that they earn as an adult—I think it’s pretty obvious that a personality for a brand would also have an effect on its earning potential.

 And while many branding experts are staunch followers of social psychologist Dr. Jennifer Aaker’s five brand personality dimension model—I believe that a more relatable template for cultivating a personality for a brand is to simply recall your high school days and think of some of the personalities of your former classmates.

 Here’s a fun way to do that to create a great brand personality for your startup.

 How do you see yourself?

 Think back to your very first day of high school.
 If it was anything like mine—you probably were a nervous wreck the first time you stepped foot on campus as a freshman.
 The reason why most of us were so nervous on our first day in high school is the same reason why most startup founders are so nervous when they first start their new business—you’re not exactly sure where you’ll fit in amongst your peers, and whether you'll be accepted or not.

 But in both high school and entrepreneurship—you’ll realize fairly early that there really wasn’t anything to be all that nervous about… especially once you understand who you are and how you want to be perceived.